Kreshpan: Agriculture

 Families Kreshpan gained ground most of Agrarian Reform.
 They began to reach high yields, in the first years of the fifties.

 Even with the onset of collectivization, those who earlier of whom later joined by means of force in the Agricultural Cooperative of village.
 Even in this time of work trying to increase more and more yields in cereals and bread, farming and fruit growing.
-The best chance, this period was the fact that most areas of the hills, their mezhdurinave pages of Kreshpan, covered by bushes, was shpyllëzuan eu cultivated with olive orchards or vineyards others.
+The best chance, in this period was that most areas of the hills, their mezhdurinave pages of Kreshpan, covered by bushes, was shpyllëzuan eu cultivated with olive orchards or vineyards others.
 One part, was cleaned of pine and oak ripyllëzuan.
 Other plots little selected were used as arable land.